 - Plan your calendar: Most patients experience swelling and may wish to reframe from social & professional activities until its spontaneous resolution in 2 – 5 days.

 Occasionally, the injected hyaluronic acid does not disperse evenly into the lip.
 On close inspection of the irregularity, 1-2 mm translucent bumps of pooled hyaluronic acid are often visible through the mucosa of the lip.
 If untreated, the hyaluronic acid will eventually resorb.
 This process may take months for the process to self-correct.

 Active treatment of pooled hyaluronic acid by needle drainage or antidote injection of hyaluronidaise will expedite its resolution.
 Often the problem area is better 24 hours after treatment.

 Many patients express concern that they will have saggy or droopy lips if they stop having lip injections.
 We reassure all our lip augmentation patients that this does not happen.
 When you stop having lip injections, the filler gradually resorbs and your lips simply return to their natural state.

 Following lip fillers, most patients experience irritation and sensitivity of the mucosa for 2-5 days.
-We instruct our patients to avoid application of lip cosmetics during this period.
+We instruct our patients to avoid the application of lip cosmetics during this period.
 Instead, we provide our patients with a gentle lip balm that will protect and promote healing.
-Vasoline is a good alternative to the lip balm.
+Vasoline is a good alternative to lip balm.